 Markus and the other men confront Clay about his behavior in front of George during the meeting.
 Clay really doesn’t hear them.
 Off to Team Excel’s expo, there are balloons, finger food and a large banner, which read: Connecting the Generations.
 They have organized their expo into three subcategories: Explore: which dealt with getting people on the internet to explore their interests and hobbies.
 The second station was called Connecting and Sharing which had the participants take digital pictures where they could take with them and share with loved ones.
 The last station was called Enjoy and it was the Tivo demonstration with Markus.
 It was all about fun and entertainment.
 There is further team solidarity as the men have matching black T-shirts that say Geek Squad.
 George is seen chatting with residents and digging into the wide array of food options.
 It looked like a fun place to be and judging from the smiles of the residents, Excel Corporation was excelling.

 Capital Edge Corporation was a bit more understated.
 There were a few stray balloons in a very large cold feeling room.
 The signs were barely noticeable.
 It had the feel of a reception with a long table of cake and punch.
 Carolyn sauntered in and looks very uninspired.
 Jennifer W. told Carolyn that she was in charge of the event planning and that they went understated to not intimidate the patrons.
 Carolyn looked at the empty room and her mouth tightens.
 Carolyn says the room is drab and there is nothing inviting at all.
 Back at the food table, a resident is asking about what the cake says.
 Jennifer says Welcome to the Techno Expo.
 Carolyn questions her and says that Techno is spelled wrong.
 Jennifer is a bit flabbergasted and Carolyn smirks.
 Rebecca is holding her head while seated in her wheelchair; she looks like she could use some more pain medication.
 Rebecca is very unimpressed with Jennifer but feels that they can win the task by the fact that they have enjoyable personalities.
 Toral is struggling with her demonstration of an on screen remote control for a television.
 Marshawn says that Toral is definitely the weakest link on this team.
 Toral feels that it isn’t that big of a deal that she doesn’t know how to work a television remote because although she doesn’t think television is beneath her, it is just that she has other more important things to occupy her time.
 Hmmm, let’s see, maybe appearing on a television show.
-Jennifer M. says that all the old guys really love her demonstration of the heart rate monitor and it is no wonder when she lifts her shirt to bare her midriff as Carolyn watches.
+Jennifer M. says that all the old guys really love her demonstration of the heart rate monitor (looking like the Our Beautiful Planet one) and it is no wonder when she lifts her shirt to bare her midriff as Carolyn watches.
 She feels that this is the main reason the men are here.
 Jennifer demonstrates push-ups to raise her heart rate but raised the older gentleman’s more.
 Jennifer feels that at the end of the day, if they win because the old guys like women so be it.

 The two corporations march into the boardroom to hear the results of their hi-tech expo assignments.
 Donald asks Excel Corporation how they liked Randal as the PM and they all heartily agree that he was great.
 Donald asks if anyone was difficult to work with and hopes that he doesn’t say Markus.
 Randal says that Markus was great and several guys slap Markus on the back.
 Donald is pleased.
 He asks Capital Corporation who was the PM and Rebecca states that she was.
 He asks who was the weakest link and she says that it would have to be Jennifer W. Donald asks Carolyn how Capital Edge performed.
 She says that at the end of the expo, the residents filled out a rating sheet.
 Some of the comments written were: A whole new world to me, excellent show, thanks for the pretty girls, informed technicians would have helped and I was disappointed.
 Capital Edge was rated on several factors such as usefulness, comfort and presentation of the products.
 Their average rating was a 7.9 out of a scale of 10.